 Entering confidential pre-termination negotiations and utilising a Settlement Agreement to bring the employment relationship to and end for a financial settlement in exchange for the employee giving up their right to bring an employment related claim against them is often seen as a commercially viable option by many employers.

-At EmployEasily Legal Services, our team of fully qualified employment law practitioners have drafted numerous Settlement Agreements for employers throughout the UK and have provided advice and support from pre-termination negotiations through to successful execution of the Settlement Agreement.
+At Employment Law Services (ELS), our team of fully qualified employment law practitioners have drafted numerous Settlement Agreements for employers throughout the UK and have provided advice and support from pre-termination negotiations through to successful execution of the Settlement Agreement.

 We offer fixed fee packages so you know exactly how much you will pay at the outset, so if you are considering utilising a Settlement Agreement to avoid a legal dispute with an employee and/or bring the employment relationship with one of your employees to an end, call us on 0800 612 4772 or contact us via our website to arrange an appointment with a solicitor at the earliest opportunity.